ENS Paris-Saclay Centre Borelli

 About this course

-Each day all groups will make a presentation of their work (the article and demo) of a maximum of 10 minutes, to report on their progress, explain the difficulties they are facing, and to get feedback from the responsible of the course and all the students.
+This course can be considered the practical follow up of the MVA course Fundamentals of reproducible research and free software, although both courses are independent.
+The students are free to pick any project or article if an open and reproducible version has not already been published.
+Regularly all groups will make a presentation of their work, to report on their progress, explain the difficulties they are facing, and to get feedback from the responsible of the course and all the students.

 Evaluation

-Each group must deliver a reproducible article as a complete pre-print in IPOL's style, including the article itself, the source code, any associated data, and an online demo.
+Each group must deliver for evaluation a reproducible article and a report in the form of a pre-print.
+This includes the article, the source code, any associated data, and optionally an online demo.

 Material